 In a recent study, it has been found out that seizure is less likely to occur in children who undergo ketogenic diet.
 In some cases, patients become seizure free with constant usage of the diet.

 This diet will also prevent heart diseases such as cardiac arrest, stroke, hypertension, hypotension, atheroma, and other cardiovascular diseases since it is a diet which consists low-carb and high healthy fats like fish, nuts, and olive oil.
 This can also decrease the likelihood of infections and complications because of heart ailments.

-The ketogenic diet is helpful too for people with type 2 diabetes and those who doesn’t have insulin medications.
+The ketogenic diet is helpful too for people with type 2 diabetes and those who don’t have insulin medications.
 This is also one of the best remedies for those who are previously suffering from diabetes and wishes to reverse their condition.

 Since this diet limits the carbohydrate consumption, it also decreases sugar and other processed food intake.
-In addition, it improves dyslipidemia and the immune system to fight against diabetes.
+In addition, it improves dyslipidemia and the immune system to fight diabetes.

 It must be noted however that people who suffer from diabetes must always consult their doctors first before engaging in the ketogenic diet to make it successful and safe.

-Protect body against cancer
+Protect body against Cancer